MartinPellizzer/terrawhisper-compiler/articles/apium-graveolens/medicine.md

 - **Terpenes**:   Celery contains terpenes like limonene, which may contribute to its potential health benefits.
 - **Alkaloids**:   Some alkaloids found in celery, such as N‐nornicotine, have been studied for potential pharmacological properties.

-## What are the key preparations of celery for health purposes?
+## What are the medicinal preparations of celery for health purposes?

 Apium graveolens, commonly known as celery, offers an array of health benefits through various preparations, each with specific medicinal properties.
 Raw consumption of celery, whether in sticks or juice, presents a notable dietary source of antioxidants, providing approximately 1.6 grams of fiber per 100 grams of celery.
 This fiber aids digestion and supports weight loss by inducing satiety.
 Celery tea, known for its diuretic properties, assists in regulating blood pressure and water balance, encouraging the elimination of excess fluids from the body.
 Extracts and supplements derived from celery concentrate its beneficial compounds, providing potent doses of antioxidants, vitamins, and minerals such as vitamin C (approximately 3.1 mg per 100 grams of celery) and potassium (approximately 260 mg per 100 grams).
 These compounds bolster immune health and support cardiovascular function.